-Our residents provide patient care at the UF Main Street Clinic, which opened in 2012 and was remodeled in 2019.
+Our residents provide patient care at the UF Health Family Medicine Main Street clinic, which opened in 2012 and was remodeled in 2019.
 It’s a beautiful two-story building with 25 exam rooms, 2 procedure rooms, and a meeting space for group visits on the first floor.
 We have four team rooms that allow residents and nurses to co-locate while caring for patients.
-Each resident is assigned to a team upon starting residency and works with his/her nurses throughout residency.
-While in clinic, residents will have 2 exam rooms to see patients and we maintain a preceptor ratio of 4:1.
+Each resident is assigned to a team upon starting residency and works with their nurses throughout residency.
+While in clinic, residents have 2 exam rooms to see patients and we maintain a preceptor ratio of 4:1.
 Our state-of-the-art clinic also has a lab and x-ray capabilities.
 We have pharmacy support with an in-house pharmacy resident as well as pharmacy students.

-The UF Main Street Clinic is located on the east side of Gainesville, which is home to a largely underserved patient population.
-In fact, the only primary care access in East Gainesville is provided by our clinic as well as the UF Eastside Clinic, which is also part of our family medicine department.
+The UF Health Family Medicine Main Street clinic is located on the east side of Gainesville, which is home to a largely underserved patient population.
+In fact, the only primary care access in East Gainesville is provided by our clinic as well as the UF Health Family Medicine Eastside clinic.
 Residents see a very diverse patient population with many complex needs.
 To help address these needs, we have a full-time social worker and RN Health Coach who both go above and beyond to make sure our patients’ needs are met.
 It is very frustrating as a physician to recognize the needs of your patients but feel unable to address them.
-So with the help of our wonderful staff here, that is becoming a very rare occurrence!
+So with the help of our wonderful clinic staff, that is becoming a very rare occurrence!